RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/1-Getting Started/2-the-five-pillars/2-the-five-pillars.md

 Rapid Platform is build on a suite of five core applications.
 These applications are interconnected, allowing you to manage data, process automation, and reporting.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/oieul5GuLXE?si=gx8-pMEJGR1o3WbY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Tasks

+<iframe width="560" height="315" src="https://www.youtube.com/embed/herZLtwGYx4?si=XTua-6r4PvNstCU0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Rapid's **Tasks** pillar is the heartbeat of streamlined productivity.
 We understand that managing tasks efficiently is crucial for the success of any business.
 Tasks is designed to empower your team, enhance collaboration, and ensure nothing falls through the cracks.

 The video below shows what is possible with Rapid **Tasks**, and outlines the features that come packaged with [Rapid Standard's Tasks Module](/docs/Rapid/2-Rapid Standard/0-rapid-standard-home.md).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/herZLtwGYx4?si=XTua-6r4PvNstCU0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 - Find out more about [Tasks in **Rapid Standard**](</docs/Rapid/2-Rapid Standard/1-Tasks/creating-editing-and-deleting-tasks.md>).
 - Find out more about [Tasks as a **User** (not Rapid Standard)](</docs/Rapid/3-User Manual/2-Explorer/8-Tasks/8-Tasks.md>).